mikaebal/stanford/README.md

 <h2>Overview</h2>

-Each folder contains the assignments completed during that week.
-Click on the links to view the details of each assignment, including code and image or video demonstrations.
+Folders are organized by week, containing coding challenges, source code, and images or videos of the result.
+Click to view details.

 <h2>Table of Contents</h2>